eclipse/xacc/docs/source/tutorials.rst

     qpu.execute(q, program)
     print(q)

+After calling qpu.execute(), the `program` variable is no longer a gate, but is now the optimized pulse.
 Similarly, here is how to optimize an X-gate on a single qubit using GOAT:

 .. code:: python